scikit-learn/enhancement_proposals/slep007/proposal.rst

 last step is not a transformer.

 ``ColumnTransformer`` by default adds a prefix to the output feature names, indicating the name of the step applied on them.
+If a column is in the output as a part of ``passthrough``, it won't be prefixed since no operation has been applied on it.

 This is the default behavior, and it can be tuned by constructor parameters if the meta estimator allows it.
 For instance, a ``prefix=False`` may indicate